- B.A., Northwestern University, 2005

 Assistant Professor, Classical Studies

-My principal research interest is genre and intertextuality in Latin poetry, especially of the Augustan period.
-In my current book project, Non-Lyric Voices in Horace’s Odes: The Poetics of Disguise and Infiltration, I consider Horace’s positioning with respect to non-lyric genres in his first collection of Odes and examine how this generic program responds to the social climate in the wake of Rome’s civil wars.
-Recent side projects include two articles on the Aeneid: one on the erotics of Turnus’ pursuit of the phantom Aeneas in Book 10; the other on the language of disease in the scene of the Sibyl’s inspiration in Book 6.
-I am also interested in the afterlives of Augustan poetry and have done work on Ausonius’ (4th cent.
+My research centers on genre, intertextuality, and metapoetics in Latin poetry, especially of the Augustan period.
+In my forthcoming book, Non-Lyric and Lyric in Horace’s Odes: The Poetics of Disguise and Infiltration (University of Michigan Press, 2026), I consider Horace’s positioning with respect to non-lyric genres in his first collection of Odes and examine how this generic program responds to the cultural climate in the wake of Rome’s civil wars.
+I have also published articles on Virgil, Ovid, Lucan, and Statius.
+Topics include the erotics of Turnus' pursuit of the phantom in Aeneid 10; the language of disease in the scene of the Sibyl's inspiration in Aeneid 6; volcanic activity as a metaphor for epic composition in Statius; and a possible signature hidden in the opening lines of Lucan's Bellum Civile.
+I am interested in the reception of Augustan poetry and have done work on Ausonius’ (4th cent.
 CE) reuse of Virgil and Ovid and on the role that Virgil and Horace played as models for translators in 17th century England.

 “Ovidian Ghosts in Ausonius’ Mourning Fields: Reading Vergil through Ovid in the Cupido Cruciatus.”
-In Vergil’s Elegy and the Elegists’ Vergil: Gender and Genre, eds.
-Alison Keith and Micah Myers.
-University of Toronto Press.
-Forthcoming 2023.
+In Vergil and Elegy, eds.
+Alison Keith and Micah Myers, 333-50.
+UToronto Press 2023.